vmishenev/dokka/docs/design-doc/Draft: Ambiguous KDoc references.md

   The class [A]..., but it also shows the irrelevant fun */
   ```
-  or star-imports can contains unexpected declarations with the same name
+  or star-imports can contain unexpected declarations with the same name

 * might be difficult to implement in HTML.
 It requires a drop-down list.

 ### 2. By defining  a set of rules
-The solutions is based on creating a set of rules for each particular case.
+The solution is based on creating a set of rules for each particular case.

 Also, there is the rule of thumb for KDoc references that states:
 *References should behave as if they were written in code. (omitting some details)*  *(The exception is visibility)*
 That means that the context of KDoc reference should contain all available names at a given point in code.
 For example, in the documentation of functions/properties - the KDoc context can correspond to a function body.